monkjunior/goweb.learn/README.md

 - Make our own `Redirect` function to simplify this process

 - Update our `Render` method to look for saved alerts

+    - We will store alerts in cookies, everytime we use `http.Cookie`, we need `http.ResponseWriter`\